 - Set the contract as Default if you'd like this contract to be your default for this customer (optional).

-- Set the contract as Taxable if you'd like tax to automatically be added to the contract (optional).
+- Set the contract as Taxable if you'd like tax to be automatically added to the contract (optional).
 Select the tax from the dropdown menu (or create a new one).

 4. Under Contract Type, choose Retainer/Flat Fee.